wheelercj/email-linter/README.md

 ## API token

 This app needs a read-only JMAP API token to securely connect to your account.
 If you're using Fastmail, you can [create an API token here](https://www.fastmail.com/settings/security/tokens).
-The token can be entered when you run the app or by creating an environment variable named `API_TOKEN`, such as with the Bash command `API_TOKEN="your token here"`, or the PowerShell command `$env:API_TOKEN="your token here"`.
+The token can be entered when you run the app or by creating an environment variable named `JMAP_TOKEN`, such as with the Bash command `JMAP_TOKEN="your token here"`, or the PowerShell command `$env:JMAP_TOKEN="your token here"`.

 ## dev resources